 For dinner, head over to the restaurant at Elephant Court Resort for a multi-cuisine menu with extensive flavours.

 Be sure to get dosa!
-They have a dosa stove in the dining room so you can watch how it’s made fresh.
+They have a dosa stove in the dining room so you can see how it’s made fresh.
+Watch the video here.

 They also have dinner buffet with an array of popular South Indian dishes like Aloo and Curd Rice.